nick6918/MyDeepLearning/README.md

 ### 10. TFGAN.py
 It implemented DCGAN and WGAN in tensorflow to generate images based on both MNIST and CIFAR-10.

+### How to use

+    1, Download the repo to local, a star to the repo is appreciated.

+    2, make sure Python3 is installled in your local env, a virtual env is recommended.

+    3, pip3 install -r requirements

+    4, go to lib/datasets, manually run get_datasets.sh and get_3rd_data.sh to download dataset to local.

+    5, feel free to run any project under root.

 ## More to do